+IMC Weekendschool:

-IMC Weekendschool: IMC Weekendschool Amsterdam West
+IMC Weekendschool Amsterdam West

-Name IMC Weekendschool

-Genome Youth Development
+Name IMC Weekendschool Genome Youth Development

-Program Overview

-Program Name IMC Weekendschool Amsterdam West Program Type Direct Service Beneficiary Type Individuals Budget \$193,086
+IMC Weekendschool Amsterdam West

+Direct Service

+Individuals

+\$193,086

 IMC Weekend School Amsterdam West is a supplementary school for motivated children (aged 10-14) in an underprivileged neighborhood, often of immigrant backgrounds.
 Through a three-year course, professionals (volunteers) introduce students to a wide range of professions (fifteen on average) and also give training in presentation, research, debate and conflict resolution.
-To give students insight in possible future professions and an allround character education.
+To give students insight in possible future professions and an all-round character education.

 Location: Netherlands

-Key Demographics

-Core Beneficiary Group: The program primarily serv the age between 10 and 14 underpriviledged neighbou 4 of
+Cam Danafaian The program primarily serves children in Core Beneficiary the age between 10 and 14 of Group: underpriviledged neighbourhoods.

-Age

-K-12 (5-18 years old) ) 33%

-Young Adults (19-30 ) years old) 67%
+Age K-12 (5-18 years old) 33% Young Adults (19-30 years old) 67% Sex Male 50% Female 50% Additional Characteristics Low-Income or Economically Disadvantaged 80%

-Sex

-Male 50%

-Female 50%

-Additional Characteristi ics

-Low-Income or Eco nomically Disadvantaged 80%

-Single Parents 20%
+Single Parents

-The program works with students from demographics for whom Youth Development outcomes are highly relevant Based on the nature of the work, they may also be producing impact on job readiness for these students.
+The program works with students from demographics for whom Youth Development outcomes are highly relevant.
+Based on the nature of the work, they may also be producing impact on job readiness for these students.
 The program features a cost-per-outcome in line with the benchmark, and does so while working with students extensively over 3 years.
 Current evidence is based on internal monitoring systems and could be improved by incorporating externally produced valid instruments, as well as ensuring that evidence covers all criteria of the outcome.